Prometheus-X-association/edge-computing/README.md

 These services target two main high-level goals:

-- **Privacy-preserving**, where data is kept close to the user, more exactly within a pre-defined privacy zone.
+- **Privacy-preserving**, where data is kept close(r) to the user, more exactly within a pre-defined domain, called a _privacy zone_, that is eligible to process the private data.
-- **Efficient near-data processing**, with optimized performance and resource utilization.
+- **Efficient near-data processing**, with optimized computation performance, resource utilization, and data privacy.

-In general, the main goal is to move (AI) processing functions close to the data source and execute them on-site.
+In general, the main goal is to move (AI-related) data processing capabilities close to the data source and execute them on-site.
 If the execution capability is available on-site, that is, in the virtual/physical node storing the data, the data-consuming software function (as a FaaS-based operation) or container (as a CaaS based operation) is launched there (e.g., by a Kubernetes-based orchestration framework).
-Thus, we can avoid the transmission of a large number of data and address privacy challenges designated by geographical or provider-related rules and demands.
+Thus, we can avoid the transmission of a large number of data and address privacy challenges designated by geographical or provider-related rules, regulations, or demands.

-As a more realistic scenario, the data can also be moved for processing but only within a pre-defined **privacy zone**.
+As a more realistic scenario, the data and the function can also be moved for processing but only within a pre-defined **privacy zone**.
 This privacy zone primarily encompasses a set of worker nodes (using the Kubernetes terminology), that are suitable in the sense of pre-defined privacy rules and where processing functions can and should be deployed on demand.

+From the viewpoint of data processing capabilities, a processing function (deployed within an eligible privacy zone) can perform simple data preprocessing, filtering, or manipulation actions on the private data, or more complex tasks, such as federated AI model learning steps.
+This is uniformly enabled by advanced containerization technologies, such as _docker_, where the data processing piece of code is bundled with its dependencies and software resources in a standalone deployable package, in a lightweight and portable way.Nevertheless This container-based approach also opens new possibilities to support the execution of standalone and portable components of other building blocks provided these block parts can be seamlessly operated in a cloud-native or serverless execution environments.

 ## Table of Contents